tbrown1979/Idiot-proof-ttt-server-setup-docker/README.md

 # Redeploy

-So your server shut down or you want to start another one.
+So your server died or you want to start another one.
 Because you now have a unique Docker Image uploaded to DockerHub you just have to reinstall Docker, login and start the server.